 - 8. Summary of the Petitioner's case: - a) Gary II argued that the base rate used in the assessment is incorrect.
 In support of this, Young testified that while the subject property had a base rate of \$169 per front foot, a similar property located nearby had a base rate of \$71 per front foot.
 He stated that this was a violation of the Department of Local Government Finance ("DLGF") Manual for assessments.
+He also alleged several errors in how the base rate was developed.
 Young testimony; Pet'r Ex.
-1. - b) Gary II also submitted several appraisal reports prepared by Steven Kovachevich, a Certified General Real Estate Appraiser.
-Kovachevich appraised the value of vacant lots on 2517-2521 Washington Street as of January 1, 2017.2 Young testified that the comparable properties used in the appraisal report sold for an average price of \$500 and \$600.
-He further testified that this demonstrates the Assessor did not calculate the land base rates according to the Assessment Manual.
-Young testimony; Pet'r Ex.
-3. - c) Finally, Gary II claimed the subject property should have received a 2% tax cap, rather than 3%, because it is a platted lot zoned residential.
+1, 5, 9. - b) Gary II also submitted three appraisal reports prepared by Steven Kovachevich, a Certified General Real Estate Appraiser.
+None were for the subject property.
+Pet'r Ex.
+2-4. - c) Finally, Gary II claimed the subject property should have received a 2% tax cap, rather than 3%, because it is a platted lot zoned residential.
 Young testimony; Pet'r Exs.
 1 & 12. - 9.
 Summary of the Respondent's case: - a) The Assessor argued that Gary II did not provide any evidence to support a different market value-in-use and failed to meet its burden of proof.
+Therefore, no change is recommended.
 Rios testimony.